 Logistics of adding days to your tour

 It’s totally up to you to decide how many days you want to add to the end of your tour, but I’d recommend at least three days.
 This will give you time to wind down from the tour, and you’ll have a little extra time in the last city.
+Or you can book a flight, train, or bus to another destination.

 If your tour includes flights, talk to them before booking about leaving a few days after the tour is over.
 Even if you have to pay a little extra to fly home on a different day, it will be well worth the money.
 If your tour doesn’t include flights, this will be even easier to arrange.